jvfon/Blog/articles/tech/Shopify/3-Liquid-layouts-templates.md

 You can add HTML to any of the other templates to edit them.

 The template comes from the file "page.liquid" in the "templates" folder.
-Is a template of how we want data to be shown.
+Is a template about how we want data to be shown.

 The file "theme.liquid" in the layout folder is the default layout.

 You can create other layouts in the same folder with different settings for the background, text color, etc.

+## Change the default layout
 To change the default layout, type:
 ```
 {% layout 'new-layout-name' %}